Preschool thru 8th grade will use their Library time to read, research various topics and reinforce literacy skills taught in the classroom.

 Our middle school students are preparing for high school, so they will get individual trimester projects.
 They work on research from various sources which include both paper and digital.
 Part of their library experience includes a mandatory presentation to the class.
 They also learn how to create a bibliography.
 The library program in middle school includes instruction in time management and executive function skills.
 The students are free to choose what they are going to work on and are expected to work independently and finish projects by the deadline.

-Our school Library is stocked with books, iPads, and a BriteLink projector so students are able to learn in various ways and incorporate technology.
+Our school Library is stocked with books, iPads, 20 computers and a BriteLink projector so students are able to learn in various ways and incorporate technology.
 The Nonfiction section is organized using the Dewey Decimal System.
 The Fiction section is alphabetized by authors last name.
 The Fiction section is separated into three groups: Early (E), Early Fiction (EF), and Fiction (F).
 This makes it easy for the students to find books based on their reading level.